 When any of these limits is reached, retry attempts shall cease, and the MSDU, A-MSDU, or MMPDU shall be discarded.

-For internal collisions occurring with the EDCA access method, the appropriate retry counters (short retry counter for MSDU, A-MSDU, or MMPDU and QSRC[AC] or long retry counter for MSDU, A-MSDU, or MMPDU and QLRC[AC]) are incremented.
+For internal collisions occurring with the EDCA access method, the retry counter is incremented.
 For internal collisions occurring with the EDCA access method where dot11RobustAVStreamingImplemented is true, the appropriate drop-eligible retry counters (QSDRC[AC], and QLDRC[AC]) are incremented when the collision occurs for an MSDU, A-MSDU, or MMPDU that has drop eligibility equal to 1.
 (Ed#57)A STA shall retry failed transmissions until the transmission is successful or until the relevant retry limit is reached.

 10.24.5.5 EDCA backoff procedure in generic RAW or triggering frame RAW